 Enter your search query and you will find the material you need

-The Magus’s world is not “black-and-white”; it is simultaneously and entirely both black and white, and the Magus is a maximalist in the strictest sense of the term.
+The world of the Magus is not “black-and-white”; it is simultaneously and wholly both black and white.
+The Magus is a maximalist in the strictest sense of the word.

 A mind striving for accelerated evolution, depending on its individual characteristics and level of awareness, most often attempts to proceed either along the “Right” Column, the Column of Holiness, or along the Left Column of Severity.